-Upon receipt of an unknown messageor TLV, if U is clear (=0), the keepalive session MUST be terminated by entering STARTUP state; if U is set (=1), the unknown message, or message contining a unknown TLV, MUST be acknowledged and silently ignored and the following messages, or TLVs, if any, processed as if the unknown message, or TLV did not exist.
+Upon receipt of an unknown message or TLV, if U is clear (=0), a notification message of "Unknown TLV (U-bit=0)" code 0x4 MUST be sent to the remote PE, and the keepalive session MUST be terminated by entering STARTUP state; if U is set (=1), the unknown message, or message contining a unknown TLV, MUST be acknowledged and silently ignored and the following messages, or TLVs, if any, processed as if the unknown message, or TLV did not exist.
+In this case the PE MAY send back a single notification message per keepalive session with code "Unknown TLV (U-bit=1)".
+This last Step is OPTIONAL.

-- (C) Configuration flag bit.
+(C) Configuration flag bit.

 The C Bit is used to signal the end of PW configuration transmission.
-If it is set, the sending PE has finished sending all it's current configuration information. - Flags (Reserved)
+If it is set, the sending PE has finished sending all it's current configuration information.

+Flags

-6 bits of flags reserved for future use, they MUST be set to 0 on transmission, and ignored on reception.
+The remaining 6 bits of PW status refresh reduction Message Flags to be allocated by IANA.
+These unallocated bits MUST be set to 0 on transmission, and ignored on reception.